 The auditorium, originally described as an assembly hall, was constructed as part of the third Prince of Wales College building, following a devastating fire that razed the college’s former brick and stone building in 1932.
 The new building, which was completed in less than a year, was celebrated in The Charlottetown Guardian as, “Modern in every detail, admirably suited to the educational requirements of Prince Edward Island and a structure in which may well be upheld the finest traditions of the building which it replaces…”.
 The newspaper was equally enthusiastic about the new assembly hall.

-“Much care was taken in the planning and construction in order that the assembly has been given the best possible acoustic properties….
+“Much care was taken in the planning and construction in order that the assembly hall has been given the best possible acoustic properties….
 The electric lighting was a detail to which much attention was given,” an article celebrating the completion of the building reports.

 The auditorium became the heart of the Prince of Wale College.
 It was in this room that students and staff would gather for a variety of activities, from amateur theatre to concerts by world-famous artists, to music festivals, graduation exercises, examinations, and sporting events.